benfoxall/rca-fashion/_students/Yin-HsinChang.md

 I would say the best part in RCA is the amazing people you meet here.
 Especially when making our final project together in the studio.
 So stressful but exciting.

 **What's next?**
-In my collection, I use laminate marquetry to create my suitcase's surface.
-I will continue experiment with this technology and transform it into other forms.
+In my collection, I used laminate marquetry to create my suitcase's surface.
+I will continue to experiment with this technology and transform it into other forms.
 I also hope to gain more experience in accessory design in a large fashion house.